 - Peony: Low-maintenance and sun-loving, peonies are a great choice for just about any garden.
 Varieties include the Peony Felix Crousse, Peony Karl Rosenfield, Peony Sarah Bernhardt, and Peony Shirley Temple.

 - Perovskia Atriplicifolia: Also known as Russian Sage, this woody plant has a grayish color to it.
 They’re a lovely scented and uniquely colored plant to add to your garden.

-- Phlox: These star-shaped flowers are a beauty to behold in the midsummer, and provide welcome fragrance to your garden.
+- Phlox: These star-shaped flowers are a beauty to behold in midsummer, and provide a welcome fragrance to your garden.
 Our options include Phlox Drummonds Pink, Phlox Emerald Blue, and Phlox Purple Beauty.

 - Salvia: The Salvia Cardonna, Salvia Blue Hill, Salvia East Friesland and Salvia May Night are a few varieties of Salvia we offer.
 Plant Salvia flowers in your garden for long-blooming, deer-resistant plants in a wide variety of bloom colors.

 - Sedum: These plants are extremely forgiving in multiple colors.
 We offer Sedum Angelina, Sedum Autumn Joy, and Sedum Weihenstephaner Gold.

 - Shasta Daisy: These white-petaled flowers with yellow centers are similar to meadow daisies in appearance with dark green foliage.